Zelus: Theogony

 And Styx the daughter of Okeanos (Oceanus) was joined to Pallas and bare Zelos (Zelus, Emulation) and trim-ankled Nike (Victory) in the house.
-Also she brought forth Kratos (Cratus, Strength) and Bia (Force), wonderful children.
+Also she brought forth Kratos (Kratos, Strength) and Bia (Force), wonderful children.
 These have no house apart from Zeus, nor any dwelling nor path except that wherein God leads them, but they dwell always with Zeus the loud-thunderer.
-For so did Styx the deathless daughter of Okeanos plan on that day when the Olympian Lightener called all the deathless gods to great Olympos (Olympus), and said that whosoever of the gods would fight with him against the Titanes, he would not cast him out from his rights, but each should have the office which he had before amongst the deathless gods.
+For so did Styx the deathless daughter of Okeanos plan on that day when the Olympian Lightener called all the deathless gods to great Olympus (Olympus), and said that whosoever of the gods would fight with him against the Titanes, he would not cast him out from his rights, but each should have the office which he had before amongst the deathless gods.
 And he declared that he who was without office and rights as is just.
-So deathless Styx came first to Olympos with her children through the wit of her dear father.
-And Zeus honoured her, and gave her very great gifts, for her he appointed to be the great oath of the gods, and her children to live with him always.
+So deathless Styx came first to Olympus with her children through the wit of her dear father.
+And Zeus honored her, and gave her very great gifts, for her he appointed to be the great oath of the gods, and her children to live with him always.
 And as he promised, so he performed fully unto them all.

 Bibliotheca

 Nike, Kratos (Cratus), Zelos (Zelus), and Bia were born to Pallas and Styx.
-Zeus instituted and oath to be sworn by the waters of Styx that flowed from a rock in Haides' realm, an honor granted in return for the help she and her children gave him against the Titanes (Titans).
+Zeus instituted an oath to be sworn by the waters of Styx that flowed from a rock in Hades' realm, an honor granted in return for the help she and her children gave him against the Titanes (Titans).